MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/in-app-purchase-flow.md

 # In-app purchases

-Microsoft Teams provide API's you can use to implement the in-app purchases to make money from your Teams apps.
+Microsoft Teams provide APIs that you can use to implement the in-app purchases to make money from your Teams apps.

-* **In-app purchases**&nbsp;&nbsp;Whether your app is free or not, you can sell content or new app functionality (such as additional features of the app) from right within the app.
+**In-app purchases**, whether your app is free or not, you can sell content or new app functionality (such as additional features of the app) from right within the app.

 ## Implement in-app purchases